 Today we went to the north unit of Theodore Roosevelt National Park.
 We saw many bison and beautiful scenery.
 We went to the campground to check it out and there were more bison in the campground than people.
 The campground was lovely and I would be interested in staying there sometime, but I prefer not to camp next to a bison.
 They are huge and have horns sticking out of their head.
 They are apparently temperamental and easily agitated.
-Following are some pictures from the park and there are more on the flickr feed to the right.
+Following are some pictures from the park.
 Note the eyelashes on the bison.
 Very long!
 The third picture is the campground with bison in it.
 They were using the posts in the campground to scratch themselves.

 On the way up and back to the north unit, we were able to get some first hand experience with the boon going on in this area.
 There is a huge energy boon because oil companies are able to use hydraulic fracturing to get to the oil in the area.
 There are LOTS of trucks traveling the roads and several of them are carrying modular buildings.
 They may be homes or something else.
 They take up almost the whole road on a two-lane highway.
 It is best to pay close attention while driving (which you should always do) because the vehicles may be so wide they are taking up most of your lane also.
 Apparently, it has brought tens of thousands of new jobs to the area.
 If any of you are looking for work, this appears to be the place to be.